What Ever Happened to SpongeBob?: Plot summary

 Meanwhile, SpongeBob wakes up with amnesia.
 He sees a couple of tramp fish, who deem him "CheeseHead BrownPants" to steal his possessions, leaving him with only a bottle of bubble soap in his pants.
 SpongeBob eventually wanders into New Kelp City, a dilapidated urban city, where he attempts to get a job.
 Each time he does, he displays his bubble-blowing ability, but this strikes fear into all the residents of the city and results in his termination.
 Late that night, his activity brings up a confrontation with "the Bubble Poppin' Boys", a gang of greasers.
 They explain that having developed an unreasonable hatred against bubbles for blinding them upon popping in their eyes, and they have spent the last two decades killing anyone who blows bubbles, resulting in their unofficial ban and the city's downfall.
 The gang chases SpongeBob, who eventually defeats them by trapping them in a bubble that carries them out of the city forever.
 He is rewarded by getting the position of mayor of New Kelp City.

 While on the road, Squidward's group learns about SpongeBob's mayoral appointment, but when they go to New Kelp City to retrieve him, SpongeBob cannot remember who they are and brushes them off.
 They manage to kidnap SpongeBob and return him to the Krusty Krab, but he still rejects them.
 Squidward celebrates this, only to slip on a spatula and throws the Fabergé egg onto SpongeBob's head, restoring his memory.
 SpongeBob is then given an apology from his friends for running him out of town.
 Although he forgives them, SpongeBob still decides to return to New Kelp City since the city still needs its mayor.
 At that moment, a breaking news report comes on, saying that the bubbles in New Kelp City are blinding the citizens, who blame SpongeBob.
-This finally makes SpongeBob change his mind, and he says that he will stay in Bikini Bottom, much to Squidward's chagrin.
+This finally makes SpongeBob change his mind, and he says that he will stay in Bikini Bottom.
+Before the episode ends, Squidward opens his head and throws his brain into the trash can.